AnthonyBongers/SimpleEsotericInterpreter/README.md

 An esoteric programming language is defined as an academic language not meant for production, but more as a way to test the boundaries of what exactly makes a programming language.
 Some are made to test programming concepts, some are art, and many are simply jokes.

 The esoteric language implemented in this repository is the BrainFuck language, which is a minimalistic language, and a great study of memory and pointers.
-Although the language consists of only 8 commands (!), BrainFuck is a Turing complete language, allowing addition, subtraction, IO, and conditional branching.
+Although the language consists of only 8 commands, BrainFuck is a Turing Complete language, allowing addition, subtraction, IO, and conditional branching.

 The 8 commands are as follows, along with their C equivalents: